5 Ways You Can Improve Board Communication

 How well your board communicates has a tremendous impact on your community association.
 Great communication can lead to better relationships with residents – both homeowners and renters – and helps build a stronger sense of community.
 Poor communication, on the other hand, can create tension, distrust and animosity.
+Every board has wondered at some point how they can improve board communication.

 1. Prioritize transparency.